 6. Think of Consequences as Resets

-Instead, when compliance is delayed, or defied, or whatever, simply start the time over from the time the child decides to comply.
+In other words, start the time over from the time the child decides to comply.
 Again, our goal is to encourage our children to be compliant as soon as possible, in order to re-earn their privileges as soon as possible.

 7. Consider Enforceability

 If a kid refuses to relinquish a privilege, wait until either the child decides to comply, or there is a time when you can confiscate an item without a power struggle (such as when the kid goes to school).

 8. Listen With the Intention of Understanding

 Instead, you will have the opportunity to listen for how you might be able to help them manage their needs and feelings in a way that doesn’t cause them the same consequences in the future.
 Did they hit their brother because they were so angry and hurt by what their brother said?
 Did they need their brother to understand how upset they were?
 How might they get their brother to understand without hitting him?

 The overall goal is this: We want to send the message, time and time again, that while some behaviors are acceptable and others are not acceptable, the child is always accepted.
-While the behaviors may be unwanted, the child is always loved.
+While the behaviors may be unwanted, the child is always lovable.

 As positive experiences build with this, your child will learn that they do not have to frame their explanations in a way to argue their consequences (since that won’t work), and they will tell more and more of their true experiences as they sense that their feelings will be understood and not judged.

 Some common feelings include feeling irritated, unloved, rejected, overwhelmed, shameful, picked on, jealous, offended, worthless, fearful, stressed, anxious, frustrated, helpless, or betrayed.

 You might try talking while engaging in an activity that allows for movement while you are talking.

 9. Be Consistent

 If you are able to ignore the noise, however, and stick to the structure, this will subside.
 If you don’t stick to it and give in when the noise reaches, say, 90 decibels…well then… your child will make a mental note of where to start to get what they want the next time.

-10. Remember That Self Esteem Matters
+10. Remember That Self Worth Matters

 When kids are struggling with behaviors, they generally don’t feel good about themselves to begin with.
 They might be feeling insecure or anxious about one thing or another and are struggling in some way; feelings of inadequacy and shame can contribute significantly to acting-out behaviors.

 Kids who are struggling behaviorally need this type of positive encouragement more than ever.
 Approaches that focus on punishing and making them feel bad would only compound existing problems.

 Putting it All Together